Strong blue-chip results power Wall St. rally

-All the 11 major S&P sectors were higher, with nine of them up at least 1 percent.
+All the 11 major S&P sectors were higher, with nine of them up more than 1 percent.
 Technology stocks, which led the market selloff last week, and health stocks jumped more than 2 percent.

-Walmart gained 2.1 percent after saying it expects U.S. online sales to jump about 40 percent this fiscal year and that profitability in the business was in “good shape”.
-The stock had fallen earlier after the retailer cut its profit forecast.
+Walmart gained 1.9 percent after saying it expects U.S. online sales to jump about 40 percent this fiscal year and that profitability in the business was in “good shape”.
+The stock had fallen earlier after the retailer cut its profit forecast for the year.

+Strong earnings reports along with solid data from the Labor Department, which showed U.S. job openings jumped to a record high in August, is helping the sentiment, said Kim Forrest, senior portfolio manager at Fort Pitt Capital Group in Pittsburgh.

+The data suggests that companies are seeing demand for their products and services and are hiring people to fulfill them, Forrest added.

 Healthy earnings from some of the biggest U.S. companies will help soothe nerves of investors who have been fretting over the impact of tariffs, rising interest rates and wages on corporate profits.
 Those fears, along with a spike in Treasury yields last week, led to a selloff.